skemper/www.jhu-oose.com/policies/index.md

 Generally the grades for group project iterations and the final grade for group project are the same for all group members, but we may adjust grades for members with outstanding contributions or outstanding bad behavior.

-# Late Days
+# Late Submissions

 **Individual Assignments:** You have ten late days to use throughout the semester.
-You may use late days only during the [Late Days periods](/calendar).
-Late days are indivisible, for example, a submission that is one hour late counts as one late day.
-We don’t accept submissions after the Late Days periods or when more than ten late days have been used.
+You may only use late days during the [Grace Periods](/calendar).
+Late days are indivisible, for example, a submission that is one hour late uses one late day.
+We don’t accept submissions after the Grace Periods or when more than ten late days have been used.

-**Group Projects:** There is no late day policy.
+**Group Projects:** We don’t accept late submissions for group project iterations.
 If you are unable to contribute to an iteration, you must make arrangements with your group advisor and other group members.

 # Differences Between EN.601.421 (Undergraduate Students) and EN.601.621 (Graduate Students)